NishantSatere/Model-Misfit/README.md

 - **Real-Time Monitoring:** This feature allows security personnel to view live feeds from all connected cameras, providing a real-time overview of the security status across your premises.

 ![Live Webcam Dashboard](path/to/live_webcam_dashboard_image.png)

----

-Replace `path/to/..._image.png` with the actual paths to your images.
-This detailed README will provide clear and comprehensive information about the Sentinel Security System for your GitHub repository.